umalabs/correlated-authorization/README.md

 ## VII.
 Authority Boundaries, Interactions and Scenarios

-&emsp;The <em>correlated&nbsp;authorization</em> protocol allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.
+&emsp;The <em>correlated&nbsp;authorization</em> framework allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.

 &emsp;The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domain boundaries.